 - Work with diverse groups of individuals to promote cooperation and mutual understanding.

 - Deal tactfully with sensitive problems involving divergent viewpoints.

 - Understand and be able to teach the decision-making process of institutions to community groups.

 - Identify and dispel stereotypes about different groups.

-Benefits package provided, including: health, dental, 401(k), life insurance, 11 paid holidays, 9 sick days, 10 paid vacation days, and
+Full benefits including health, dental, 401(k), life insurance, 9 sick days, 12 paid holidays, 10 paid vacation days, and

 At OC Human Relations we believe ALL people have a right to live free from discrimination and violence based on any aspect of their being.

 Founded in 1991 as a non-profit 501(c)3 organization, OC Human Relations is a nationally recognized leader in creating safe, inclusive schools and communities, developing diverse leaders, mediating conflict and building respect and inclusion among all people.